ITM-Kitware/steerable-pluralism-llm-regression/README.md

 python load_mic.py
 ```
 #### HelpSteer2
-The reformatted HelpSteer2 data is in `data/helpsteer2/`.
+The reformatted HelpSteer2 data is provided in `data/helpsteer2/`.
 This was created via `load_helpsteer2.py` with few-shot reasoning statement created using `generate_helpsteer2_reasoning.py`.

 #### Alignment Targets
 Alignment targets are in `alignment_targets/`.
 The sampled subsets were selected using `sample_targets.py`.

-### Running a steerable pluralistic model / automatic decision maker (ADM)
+### Running an automatic decision maker (ADM) model
+We utilize the [hydra](https://hydra.cc/) framework to define parameter configurations for experiments and models.
-Experiment config files are in: `src/configs/experiment/`
+- Experiment config files are in: `src/configs/experiment/`
-Model config files are in: `src/configs/adm/`
+- Model config files are in: `src/configs/adm/`

-To run an experiment, call `run_experiment.py` with the experiment config, ADM, and alignment target:
+To run an experiment, call `run_experiment.py` with the experiment config, ADM config, and alignment target.
+For example:
 ```
 python run_experiment.py +experiment=mic/deterministic_llama adm=proposed_spm alignment_target=mic/target_high
 ```
 This will output a log and `input_output.json` file to the `outputs/` directory.
 The `hydra.run.dir` parameter can be used to specify a different output directory.

 ### Scoring
-To score, call `score.py` with the alignment target and `input_output.json` file:
+To calculate an alignment score, call `score.py` with the alignment target and `input_output.json` file.
+For example:
 ```
 python score.py --target alignment_targets/mic/target_high.json --input_outputs outputs/mic_proposed_spm/input_output.json
 ```
 ## Citation
 If you find this work useful, please consider citing our paper:
 ```
-TODO
+@inproceedings{Adams_etal25AIES,
+  title={Steerable Pluralism: Pluralistic Alignment via Few-Shot Comparative Regression}, author={Jadie Adams and Brian Hu and Emily Veenhuis and David Joy and Bharadwaj Ravichandran and Aaron Bray and Anthony Hoogs and Arslan Basharat}
+  booktitle={Proceedings of the AAAI/ACM Conference on AI, Ethics, and Society}, volume={8}, year={2024}
+}
 ```
 ## Disclaimer
 We emphasize that our work should be considered academic research, as we cannot fully guarantee model outputs are free of inaccuracies or biases that may pose risks if relied upon for medical decision-making.
 Please consult a qualified healthcare professional for personal medical needs.